Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Constraints on the Chern number of the electronic bands of the hexagonal lattice in the magnetic field

 In this subsection, we study the Chern numbers of the electronic bands with Dirac band touchings in the hexagonal lattice.
 We show that the symmetry enforcing the Dirac band touchings leads to extra constraints on the Chern number of the degenerate bands.
+The constraints we obtained also apply to the bands with semi-Dirac points.
+For brevity, we will no longer emphasize the latter case separately in the following.

-For the electronic bands with Dirac band touchings, we define the Chern number of the pair of bands with band touchings adopting the formulation in \cite{Degenerate-Multiplets}.
+For the electronic bands with Dirac band touchings, the Chern number of a single band is not well-defined as shown below.
+However, the Chern number of the pair of bands with band touchings can still be well-defined and measured by the quantum Hall effect of the system.

+We define the Chern number of such glued band pair adopting the formulation in \cite{Degenerate-Multiplets}.
 In general one can glue the $M$ bands with band touchings together and define the non-Abelian Berry connection of the glued band as \cite{Degenerate-Multiplets, Vanderbilt_2018}

 where $m, n=1, ..., M$, and $\ket{\psi^{m}(\boldsymbol{k})}$ is the eigenstate of the $m$-th band.
 Away from the touching points, $\ket{\psi^{m}(\boldsymbol{k})}, m=1, ..., M$ are orthogonal to each other automatically.
 At the touching points, to get a well-defined $A_{i}^{mn}(\boldsymbol{k})$, one needs to reorganize the $M$ degenerate eigenstates to obtain $M$ orthogonal eigenstates $\ket{\psi^{m}(\boldsymbol{k})}$.